TomHerrmann/breaking_bad_character_index/README.md

 ## Product

-I created a responsive web application that allows a user to quickly filter through the entire list of Breaking Bad characters by name.
-As on the of the greatest television shows of all time, the characters of Breaking Bad and it's spin-off Better Call Saul were an obvious choice for a list of things to quick filter.
+I created a responsive web application that allows a user to quickly filter through the entire list of **Breaking Bad** characters by name.
+As one the of the greatest television shows of all time, the characters of **Breaking Bad** and it's spin-off **Better Call Saul** were an obvious choice for a list of things to quick filter.

 The search results are displayed alphabetically by name, with the exception of the default results, which are organized by importance.

-This data is populated in a PostgresQL database hosted through ElephantSQL, and the information was populated from the characters endpoint on the [Breaking Bad API](https://breakingbadapi.com/).
+This data is populated in a PostgresSQL database hosted through ElephantSQL, and the information was populated from the characters endpoint on the [Breaking Bad API](https://breakingbadapi.com/).

 ## Features